wangelam/ecse415Final/README.md

 * Train random forest model on training dataset
   - The extracted data has a huge scale: it has about 87 million image pixel-mask-pixel pairs.
 Trying to directly classify the data without lowering the dimension will be extremely costly
   - Now finding a new way to lower the cost
-  - The instruction in Part 4 says we need to create a binary mask, while the 4.2 instruction mentions "different nuclei groups", which leads to some confusion.
-  - To be confirmed with the TA
+  - The instruction in Part 4 says we need to create a binary mask, while the 4.2 instruction mentions "different nuclei groups", which leads to some confusion. -To be confirmed with the TA
 * Train random forest model on training dataset
 * Evaluate the performance on training and validation dataset
 * Show sample images and compare the performances with unsupervised